DRY NEEDLING

 • Muscle strains

-Dry Needling is a distinct and separate procedure from that of acupuncture.
-Acupuncture is based upon traditional Chinese Medicine and its system of meridians.
-Conversely, Dry Needling was developed in an attempt to treat specific musculoskeletal conditions, and is predicated entirely upon anatomy and western scientific processes.
-Another significant difference between the two therapeutic methods is the depth of needle insertion.
+Dry needling is a distinct and separate procedure from that of acupuncture.
+Acupuncture is based on traditional Chinese Medicine and its system of meridians.
+Conversely, dry needling was developed in an attempt to treat specific musculoskeletal conditions.
+The two therapeutic methods also use different needle insertion depths.
 In Dry Needling, needles are placed at the desired depth of the tissue to be treated.
-This means that some structures may take longer needles, sometimes up to three inches to reach the target tissue.
+This means some structures require up to three inches of needle depth to reach the target tissue.

-All patients have a unique experience with Dry Needling.
-For many, the procedure is relatively painless depending upon the region being worked on.
-The needles used are considerably smaller than what would be used for an injection or blood draw.
-Thus, very rarely will patients bleed after the needles are removed.
-After treatment, some residual soreness is possible and slight bruising can occur but is not common.
-If soreness is present it should alleviate within 24 hours, followed by an improvement in local tissue function or symptoms.
+The procedure is relatively painless for many patients, depending on the target region.
+Patients rarely bleed after removal because the needles used are considerably smaller than those used for an injection or blood draw.
+After treatment, some residual soreness is possible and slight bruising can occur (but is not common).
+If soreness is present, it should be alleviated within 24 hours, followed by improved local tissue function or symptoms.